odin-detector/odin-data/README.md

 **frame_processor**

-This tool emulates the frame processor / fileWriter application that handles received frames downstream of the frameReceiver.
+This tool emulates the frameProcessor application that handles received frames downstream of the frameReceiver.
 Its primary purpose is to allow the debugging of the inter-process communications and frame buffering in shared memory.
 All options are exposed as arguments and can also be parsed from a configuration file: